Ashwagandha vs Maca: The Stress-Energy Axis Explained

 What Is Maca?

 Maca (Lepidium meyenii) is a cruciferous root vegetable native to the high Andes of Peru, where it has been cultivated above 4,000 metres for thousands of years.
 Unlike ashwagandha, maca does not primarily target the HPA axis.
-Instead, it works through the endocrine system — supporting hormone balance, energy production, and reproductive health.
+Instead, it has been traditionally used to support general wellbeing and vitality.

 Side-by-Side Comparison